Wood Putty vs. Wood Filler: What’s the Difference?

 Wood putty consists of plastic-based and oil-based compounds that remain pliable for several hours.

 Instead of using a suspension of wood byproducts in a binder, wood putty is made with plastic-based and oil-based compounds including boiled linseed oil, calcium carbonate, and universal colorants.
 Due to the chemicals in wood putty, it isn’t recommended to use putty on exposed raw wood.
 The chemicals can damage the wood, defeating the purpose of the repair.
-Instead, either stain before applying the wood putty to create a barrier between the chemicals and the wood or simply use wood putty on finished products that already have a sealant or stain applied.
+Instead, either stain before applying the wood putty to create a barrier between the chemicals and the wood or simply use wood putty on finished products that already have a wood sealant or stain applied.

 Wood putty can take a long time to fully dry and set.
 Depending on the exact formula, as well as the humidity and size of the repair, wood putty may take as long as 72 hours to dry.
 Even after it dries, the putty remains flexible so it can be used for exterior repair jobs.